-- 7.3.1 The sustainable travel interventions discussed above provide examples of measures that could be introduced within Brentwood within the plan period, to mitigate the impacts.
+- 7.3.1 The sustainable travel interventions discussed above provide examples of measures that could be introduced within the plan period to mitigate the traffic impacts.
 With the type of interventions proposed, these would be able to influence both travel associated with the Local Plan Developments and wider society.
-The suggested improvements for these in Brentwood include bus services between new developments and existing developments, school travel interventions such as creation of school drop off zones away from congested town centre, improved accessibility to stations through better interchange for buses (West Horndon), and improved cycle/walking facilities/signing/way marking (West Horndon, Brentwood and Shenfield).
-The model will be used to provide an indicative reduction in these elements where appropriate. - 7.3.2 Research published by the DfT demonstrates that there is a benefit from implementing Travel Plans and sustainable travel measures to achieve a mode shift from car use.
+The suggested improvements for these in Brentwood include the following: - bus services between new developments and existing developments - School travel interventions (such as creation of school drop off zones away from congested town centre) - Improved accessibility to stations through better interchange for buses (West Horndon) - Improved cycle/walking facilities/signing/way marking (West Horndon, Brentwood and Shenfield). - 7.3.2 The modelling methodology has been used to provide an indicative reduction in these elements where appropriate.
+This approach uses published evidence of the impact of sustainable travel measures and has been agreed as a suitable approach with Highways England. - 7.3.3 Research published by the DfT demonstrates that there is a benefit from implementing Travel Plans and sustainable travel measures to achieve a mode shift from car use.
 This includes the following research: - 'Making Personal Travel Plans Work' (DfT, 2007) this reports a reduction in single occupancy vehicle trips of 12% across 12 DfT areas following to implementation of Personalised Travel Planning; and - 'Smarter Choices Changing the Way We Travel' (DfT, 2005) reports a reduction of between 5% and 9% in single occupancy vehicle trips in non-urban areas for commuting journeys following the implementation of a Workplace Travel Plan.
-The sites considered in this research included a wide range of employers in differing locations implementing a variety of measures. - The report on "The Effects of Smarter Choice Programmes in the Sustainable Travel Towns": Full Report (Sloman et al., 2010); - 7.3.3 Some of the headline results from the last of these listed above, include: - Car driver trips per resident of the three towns taken together fell by 9% between 2004 and 2008. - Car driver distance per resident fell by 5% to 7% (for trips of 50km or less).
-(Car use per head also fell nationally in comparable (medium-sized) urban areas during this period, but by a much smaller amount: a change of -1.2% for car driver trips and -0.9% for car driver distance.) - Overall reductions in car traffic (based on counts) of the order of 2%, and more substantial reductions in inner areas, of the order of 7 to 8% overall. - Bus use grew substantially in Peterborough and Worcester during the period of the Sustainable Travel Town work, whereas it declined in Darlington.
-Bus trips per resident of the three towns taken together increased by 10% to 20% (for trips of 50km or over) whereas there was a national decline of bus trips in medium-sized towns of 0.5% over the same period. - There were positive results for cycling in all three towns, with particularly substantial growth in Darlington.
-Cycle trips per resident of the three towns taken together increased by 26 to 30%, whereas, according to the National Travel Survey, there was a national decline of cycle trips in medium-sized towns over an approximately similar period. - Walking trips by residents grew in all three towns during the period of the Sustainable Travel Town work.
-Walk trips per resident of the three towns taken together increased by
+The sites considered in this research included a wide range of employers in differing locations implementing a variety of measures. - The report on "The Effects of Smarter Choice Programmes in the Sustainable Travel Towns": Full Report (Sloman et al., 2010). - 7.3.4 Some of the headline results from the last of those listed above include: - Car driver trips per resident of the three towns taken together fell by 9% between 2004 and 2008. - Car driver distance per resident fell by 5% to 7% (for trips of 50km or less).
+Car use per head also fell nationally in comparable (medium-sized) urban areas during this period, but by a much smaller amount: a change of -1.2% for car driver trips and -0.9% for car driver distance.) - Overall reductions in car traffic (based on counts) of the order of 2%, and more substantial reductions in inner areas, of the order of 7 to 8% overall. - Bus use grew substantially in Peterborough and Worcester during the period of the Sustainable Travel Town work, whereas it declined in Darlington.
+Bus trips per resident of the three towns taken together increased by 10% to 20% (for trips of 50km or over) whereas there was a national decline of bus trips in medium-sized towns of 0.5% over the same period.